End of life signs

 Withdrawing from the world

-For most people, withdrawal from the world is gradual.
+For most people showing end of life signs, withdrawal from the world is gradual.

 Your loved one may experience extreme tiredness (fatigue) and spend more and more time in bed and/or asleep.
-They may also be drowsy and less engaged or interested in what is going on around them, when they’re awake.
+They may also be drowsy and less engaged or interested in what’s going on around them when they’re awake.
 This is normal.
 You may need to draw on non-verbal cues to understand how they are feeling.

 Some people become calm and tranquil.
 Others can become confused and agitated.